Weather information

 Eclipse of 12 August 2026

-The path of totality will enter from the north-west of the Peninsula and move towards the east coast, also covering the Balearic Islands.
-Figure 1 shows the average cloud cover for the month of August during the period 2001–2017.
+The path of totality will enter the north-west of the Iberian Peninsula and move towards the east coast, also covering the Balearic Islands.
+The figure below shows the frequency of partly cloudy or clear skies during the dates and times around the eclipse, based on data collected by AEMET over the last sixteen years.

 Eclipse of 2 August 2027